CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 **AWS CLI:** This script requires the AWS CLI tools to be installed on the target Windows instance.
 Download the Windows installer for AWS CLI at: [https://aws.amazon.com/cli/] (https://aws.amazon.com/cli/)

 Next, configure AWS CLI by opening a command prompt on the Window server and running this command:
+[**ASSUMPTION:** This command is being run under the local administrator account.]
 ```
 C:\Users\Administrator> aws configure
 ```